Articles of Incorporation and Rules

 8. If this Association intends to pay a capital dividend pursuant to the provisions of the preceding two paragraphs, but is unable to make the payment due to reasons other than those attributable to this Association, the member in question shall be deemed to have waived his or her right to claim a capital dividend, unless the claim is made within two years from the date of the conclusion of the general meeting of representatives specified in paragraph 4

-(Other Disposal of Surplus)
+(Other Disposition of Surplus)

 (Compensation for deficits)

-(Prohibition of speculative transactions, etc.)
+(Prohibition of Speculative Trading, etc.)

-(Disclosure of information to members)
+(Disclosure of Information to Members)

 Chapter 7 Dissolution